bengalih/ABS-scripts/AChE.md

 The script requires, and only matches on, `Item ID` as it is the only unique field to ensure no conflicts.

-The easiest way to find the `Item ID` is simply to export the chapters and grab the header line.
+The easiest ways to find the `Item ID` are:

+- Export the chapters and grab the header line.
+- Open for the book in ABS and the URL will display the `Item ID`:

+  audiobookshelf.mydomain.com/audiobookshelf/item/**bbb7c502-e262-4e8b-b8de-503da6d93a71**

 ---